 Step 3: Strategies.
 Developing strategies to use in order to provide sensory input or a sensory substitute when a child would otherwise be pulling, plus blocking strategies such as gloves, to prevent getting to the hair.

 Step 4: Developing a reward system.
-Children love attention and are more likely to repeat behavior that receives reinforcement.
+Children love LOVE.
+And at this age Love is usually in the form of attention.
+Children are more likely to repeat behavior that receives reinforcement - positive or negative.
+A reward system helps you shower lower on positive behaviors.
 The reward system is based on rewarding the strategy use, not stopping of the hair pulling.

 HabitAware’s Keen bracelet is a tool that helps those with hair pulling and other Body-Focused Repetitive Behaviors (BFRBs) know where their hands are through a gentle vibration that builds awareness.
 As I learned from Ruth, awareness alone in order to change behavior in children ages 0-5 does not work.
 This age group developmentally does not possess the skills to alter behavior once they are aware of it.
 Equally important, children under the age of 5 are not capable of future or abstract thinking, both of which are needed for awareness to be effective in behavior change.
 Keen is a tool that works best for ages 8 and up.
 If you have specific questions about Keen and your child, email me at email@example.com.

 Rewarding strategies result in a positive behavior change for babies, toddlers and preschoolers.